hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 Notification Channels are designed to be flexible and are made up of a supported `type` and labels to configure that channel.
 Each `type` has specific labels that need to be present for that channel to be correctly configured.
-The labels that are required to be present for one channel `type` are often different than those requried for another.
+The labels that are required to be present for one channel `type` are often different than those required for another.
 Due to these loose constraints it's often best to set up a channel through the UI and import to Terraform when setting up a brand new channel type to determine which labels are required.

-A list of supported channels per project the `list` endpoint can be accessed programatically or through the api explorer at  https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.notificationChannelDescriptors/list .
+A list of supported channels per project the `list` endpoint can be accessed programmatically or through the api explorer at  https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.notificationChannelDescriptors/list .
 This provides the channel type and all of the required labels that must be passed.